-4 Black Friday rookie mistakes (and how to avoid them!)
+4 Black Friday rookie mistakes for 2020 (and how to avoid them!)

 You finally did it.
 You started your own eCommerce store!